 Any company with sales partners should probably also have Market Development Funds (MDFs) at work.
 MDF is money set aside in the budget for the sole purpose of helping to improve the results you get from those partners.
-MDF programs come in several forms - cash subsidies to partners to subsidize their specific marketing efforts; rebates; discounts to push certain products over others; free products to help prime the sales pump; and other mechanisms to promote sales.
+MDF program come in several forms - cash subsidies to partners to subsidize their specific marketing efforts; rebates; discounts to push certain products over others; free products to help prime the sales pump; and other mechanisms to promote sales.

 In many industries with indirect sales partners there is an expectation that some MDF support is available to me as sales partner if I’m going to sell your products.
 However, so long as you are smart about which form of MDF funding is right for you, you should enjoy a healthy return on your investment in the program.
 Regardless of which type of MDF program you put in place, here are some essential ways to manage the program.